LinxinS97/LinxinS97.github.io/_pages/about.md

 # 📢 News
 \[12/10/2024\] Two new preprints are released!

-\[05/31/2024\] A new preprint is released.
-Check [Adaptive In-conversation Team Building for Language Model Agents](https://arxiv.org/abs/2405.19425) for more details!

 \[04/10/2024\] <span style="color:red">I will join CS@USC as a PhD student this fall!</span>